 One of the best things about taking a road-trip is abandoning the endless interstate and hopping on one of America’s two-lane highways.
-Often times when we traveled these back roads we discovered some really wacky over-sized sculptures.
+Often when we traveled these back roads, we discovered some wacky over-sized sculptures.
 Roadside attractions started popping up in the 1920s with the birth of the U.S. highway system.
-Travelers needed places to rest and re-fuel, so business owners dreamed up attractions that would lead them to their doorstep.
-Many of them have their own stories and others are just there for the purpose of making the biggest whatever.
-As communities expanded many of these wonders of the road were lost, which makes many of the remaining really big things on the side of the road National Landmarks and a piece of American history.
+Travelers needed places to rest and refuel, so business owners dreamed up attractions that would lead them to their doorstep.
+Many of them have their stories and others are just there for the purpose of making the biggest whatever.
+Over the years, communities expanded, and many of these wonders of the road disappeared resulting in the remaining colossal things to becoming National Landmarks and a piece of American history.

 Here are a few that made me apply the brakes!

 The Giant Cootie